vieitesss/.dot_linux/README.md

 # .dot_linux

-Updated dotfiles for Linux
+Updated dotfiles for Linux.

-My previous dotfiles are [here](https://github.com/vieitesss/.dotfiles.git).
-Those dotfiles are not been mantained.

-These are a simple version of the previous.
+These are a simple version of [my previous dotfiles](https://github.com/vieitesss/.dotfiles.git).
 However, they are more than enough for some customization.

 My **Neovim configuration** can be found [here](https://github.com/vieitesss/nvim)